mileweb/docs-content-cdn/docs/recipes/aws-bucket.md

 Log in to the CDN360 management console at https://console.cdnetworks.com.

 #### Traffic Management
-1. In the Traffic Management page, create an Edge Hostname.
+1. In the Traffic Management page, create an edge hostname.

 <p align=center><img src="/docs/resources/images/recipes/aws-bucket/create-edge-hostname.png" alt="create bucket" width="720"></p>

-2. After creating the Edge Hostname, access it in terminal to make sure it works:
+2. After creating the edge hostname, access it in terminal to make sure it works:

 ```bash
 $ping files-waytoo-digital.qtlcdn.com